manuGil/lecture-notes/git-lecture-notes.md

 ## 2. CREATING A REPOSITORY

 > **Key Points:**
-`git init` initializes a repository.
+`git init` initialises a repository.
 Git stores all of its repository data in a hidden `.git` directory.

 > **Use case:**
-Two researchers/progammers developing code to analyse the inflamation data used in the Python session.
+Two researchers/programmers are developing code to analyse the inflammation data used in the Python session.

 ### a.
 Make a Directory on the Desktop